 Subaio’s newest product is giving deceased bank customers a better last farewell.
-The new death tech solution is launched in continuation of the successful partnership with ABN AMRO.
+The new death tech solution is launched in continuation of the successful partnership between the fintech and the bank ABN AMRO.

 What happens with your bank account when you die?
-The answer is that your surviving relatives spend a lot of time in a difficult situation just to understand what types of recurring payments you have, which ones should be canceled, and which ones should be moved to, for instance, your wife or husband.
-This is the issue that the Danish fintech Subaio and the major Dutch bank ABN AMRO are addressing in their newest solution.
+The answer is that your surviving relatives spend a lot of time in a difficult situation just to understand what types of recurring payments you have.
+Which ones should be canceled, and which ones should be moved to, for instance, their spouse?
+This is the issue that the major Dutch bank ABN AMRO and Danish fintech Subaio are addressing with their newest solution.

 “We are pleased to launch a new feature together with Subaio that provides a better service to our customers at the time of need,” says Gijs van Wijk, Lead Product Owner Innovation at ABN AMRO.

-Death tech has been growing within the finance space as more and more companies – such as banks, new players, and end-of-life startups – offer digital legacy solutions for the relatives of the deceased.
+Death tech has been growing within the finance space.
+Recently, more and more companies – such as banks, new players, and end-of-life startups – offer digital legacy solutions for the relatives of the deceased.

 The bank saw an opportunity